Staflank/Profile/README.md

 * In the IP laboratory, we tested the durability of the devices against extreme conditions by conducting water and dust permeability experiments, especially on lighting devices.

 * [Certificate of Participation](https://github.com/nmertel/Certificates/blob/main/Certificates%20PDF/TSE%20Staj%20Kat%C4%B1l%C4%B1m%20Belgesi.pdf)

-### TÜBİTAK SAGE
-> 02.2024 - Continue

-> Ankara

-> Trainee Internship

-* Under the guidance of mentors and colleagues, we focused on building reliable and sustainable embedded projects using C and C++ programming languages.